JDeeth/dr400tweaks/README.md

 - landing lights not working when starting cold and dark
 - panel brightness defaulting to eyeball-searing
 - provide menu item to replace the on-screen arrow to open the JustFlight popup
+- canopy open when starting with engine not running

 ### Landing lights
 The DR400 has separate left and right landing lights, which are mapped to the